Color Psychology: The Role of Color in Emotional Responses

 It promotes the idea that colors could impact our emotions and moods.
 In 1942, German neuropsychologist Kurt Goldstein conducted his first scientific research on color psychology.
 He did a motor function assessment on five patients using various colors.

 While his explanation wasn’t conclusive, he made the idea of color causing physical responses popular.
-Ancient cultures in Egypt and China used colors for healing, spirituality, and to induce emotions.
+Ancient cultures in Egypt and China also used colors for healing, spirituality, and to induce emotions.

 Why Color Psychology Matters

 Companies use color psychology to enhance brand loyalty among their customers.
 Learning how colors evoke emotions helps identify the preferences of the target market.
-In marketing and branding, color psychology creates a memorable image for a company.

 Mood Colors and Their Psychological Effects